-May was a busy month for Energy Farmers, Tom Vogan, Wayne Phillips and myself spent a week laying down our biochar trials with the grower groups we are working with.
+May was a busy month for Energy Farmers.
+Tom Vogan, Wayne Phillips from AV Engineering in Northam and myself spent a week laying down our biochar trials with the grower groups we are working with.
 Mingenew Irwin Group (MIG), Moora Miling Pasture Improvement Group (MMPIG) and North Stirling Pallinup Natural Resources (NSPNRM) all participated in the trails which are designed to build the knowledge base of biochar in the broad scale cropping systems of Western Australia.

 The biochar (sourced from Wandoo feedstock) was applied via two methods at various rates and will be seeded using half rates of traditional fertiliser.
 Biochar at 1 tonne/ha and 5 tonne/ha was spread and then incorporated by rotary harrows and 2 tonne/ha was “subsoiled” into the ground using the New Horizon Subsoil Extruder.
 Mingenew applied 10 tonnes/ha by spreading and then incorporation.
 All sites had lime applied at 1-2tonne/ha